onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-42366
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support secure connections and transports such as Transport Layer Security (TLS) protocol
+    The VNF or PNF **MUST** support secure connections and transports such as Transport Layer Security (TLS) protocol
     [`RFC5246 <https://tools.ietf.org/html/rfc5246>`_] and should adhere to
     the best current practices outlined in